micmejia/bible-dump/NKJV/Proverbs/Prov 10.md

 The labor of the righteous _leads_ to life, The wages of the wicked to sin.

 ###### 17
-He who keeps instruction _is in_ the way of life, But he who refuses correction [^d]goes astray.
+He who keeps instruction _is in_ the way of life, But he who refuses correction goes astray.

 ###### 18
 Whoever hides hatred _has_ lying lips, And whoever spreads slander _is_ a fool.